dotnet/docs-aspire/docs/extensibility/custom-component.md

 ### Configuration binding

-To invoke the delegate after configuration binding, the consumer should instantiate the settings class and then bind the settings to the specific section of the configuration.
+One of the first things that the private implementation of the `AddMailKitClient` methods does, is to bind the configuration settings to the `MailKitClientSettings` class.
+The settings class is instantiated and then `Bind` is called with the specific section of configuration.
+Then the optional `configureSettings` delegate is invoked with the current settings.
 This allows the consumer to further configure the settings, ensuring that manual code settings are honored over configuration settings.
 After that, depending on whether the `serviceKey` value was provided, the `MailKitClientFactory` should be registered with the dependency injection container as either a standard or keyed service.

 > [!IMPORTANT]
 > It's intentional that the `implementationFactory` overload is called when registering services.
 The `CreateMailKitClientFactory` method throws when the configuration is invalid.
 This ensures that creation of the `MailKitClientFactory` is deferred until it's needed and it prevents the app from erroring out before logging is available.